deepraj1729/Docker-Monitor/README.md

         ENDSSH

 ## Run this as a CronJob:
-Edit the `crontab` file and add the path to the `monitor.sh` file to run the script periodially
+Edit the `crontab` file and add the path to the `monitor.sh` file to run the script periodically

         crontab -e